Business Analytics and Data Science, B.S.

 Credits15

-3. Utilize technology, apply quantitative methods and interpret data to solve business problems.
+5. Students will utilize technology, apply quantitative methods, and interpret data to solve business problems.

-5. Work effectively in a diverse environment and understand how global and cultural issues effect the organization and its stakeholders.
+7. Students will work effectively in a diverse environment and understand how global and cultural issues affect the organization and its stakeholders.